laitanawe/nextflow-novice/_episodes/04-nextflow-examples.md

 ## Our example script

 We are now going to look at sample Nextflow scripts.
-NOTE: In order to runa a Nextflow DSL2 script, it must have a workflow section.
+NOTE: In order to run a Nextflow DSL2 script, it must have a workflow section.

 ~~~
 #!/usr/bin/env nextflow